lsimons/caseum/docs/guides/stages.md

 3. **Models**:
    * If you use advanced fact-based modeling there are good bidirectional mappings between software systems and textual specifications, and you should consider them.
    * For example, if you adopted TLM, you can use the [tlm coding guide](../models/tlm-template.md).
-   * On the other hand, if you use UML or other object-oriented modeling techniques, do not use automated bidirectional mapping tools, they produce low-quality code.
-In this case it is better to work "code first", and write source code and generate the model definitions from your code.
+   * On the other hand, if you use UML or other object-oriented modeling techniques, do not use automated bidirectional mapping tools, because they produce low-quality code.
+In this case it is better to work "code first": write source code and then generate the model definitions from your code.
 4. **Events**:
    * You can consider using a formal standard for defining and maintaining event definitions.
    * If you have a lot of system-to-system events, you may already be using lower-level technical specifications, like Swagger for REST APIs or Avro for messaging systems.
 If so, there is little value in codifying the event view.